 TEMPORARY APPOINTMENTS

-In case of a vacancy in a Board position due to removal, resignation, lack of nomination at an election, or another reason, the Chair or Acting Chair shall appoint an individual, with her/his consent, to serve until the next election.
-The Chair or Acting Chair shall convene an election for the vacant Board position at the earliest practical time, using the rules noted above.
+In case of a vacancy in a Board office due to removal, resignation, lack of nomination at an election, or another reason, the Chair or Acting Chair shall appoint an individual, with her/his consent, to serve until the next election.
+The Chair or Acting Chair shall convene an election for the vacant Board office at the earliest practical time, using the rules noted above.

 MEETING CONDUCT AND PRACTICES